-Complaint Example Quality of your medical care • Are you unhappy with the quality of the care you have received (including care in the hospital)?
-Respecting your privacy Do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential?
-Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
+Complaint Example Disrespect, poor customer service, or other negative behaviors Has someone been rude or disrespectful to you?
 Are you unhappy with how our Member Services has treated you?
 Do you feel you are being encouraged to leave the plan?
 Waiting times Are you having trouble getting an appointment, or waiting too long to get it?
 Have you been kept waiting too long by doctors, pharmacists, or other health professionals?
 Or by our Member Services or other staff at the plan?
 Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room.
 Cleanliness • Are you unhappy with the cleanliness or condition of a clinic, hospital, or doctor's office?
 Information you get from us Do you believe we have not given you a notice that we are required to give?
 Do you think written information we have given you is hard to understand?

-Complaint Example Timeliness (These types of complaints are all related to the The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process. timeliness of our actions related to coverage decisions However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
+Timeliness (These types of complaints are all The process of asking for a coverage decision and making appeals is explained in Sections 4-9 of this chapter.
+If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process. related to the timeliness of our actions related to coverage decisions However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
 Here are examples: and appeals) If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
 If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
 When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain medical services or drugs, there are deadlines that apply.
 If you think we are not meeting these deadlines, you can make a complaint.
 When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.